 '''

-airtime-import watch add /home/Music/

-/home/Music/ added to watched folder list successfully
+airtime-import watch add /home/Music/ / \mbox{home/Music/} added to watched folder list successfully

 '''

 The watched folder will also be listed on the Media Folders page on the System menu of the Airtime administration interface.
+(See the chapter Media Folders for making changes to watched folders via the administration interface).

-To obtain a list of currently watched folders in the server console, you can use the watch list sub-command:
+To obtain a list of currently watched folders in the server console, you can use thewatch list sub-command: